joelouthan/Theologicus/src/confession-1689/1689-5-7-the-goodness-of-God.md

----
-title: "1689 Baptist Confession of Faith, Chapter 5.7 The Goodness of God"
+# 1689 Baptist Confession of Faith, Chapter 5.7 The Goodness of God"
-author: Joseph Louthan
-publishDate: 2023-08-09
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.5 Of Divine Providence"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "It is not based on our faithfulness of preaching the word or sharing the gospel.
-My beloved, please give that anxiety over to the Lord.
-The goodness of God will reach all people and all creatures.
-For some of us, whom the Lord has called, to carry his gospel to the ends of the earth.
-These people know who they are for they want to do the will of God."

----

 ## The Text

 >Numbers 11:21-23 (CSB) But Moses replied, “I’m in the middle of a people with six hundred thousand foot soldiers, yet you say, ‘I will give them meat, and they will eat for a month.’
 If flocks and herds were slaughtered for them, would they have enough?
 Or if all the fish in the sea were caught for them, would they have enough? ”